PECOS-packages/PECOS/python/selene-plugins/pecos-selene-general-noise/tests/README.md

 uv run pytest python/selene-plugins/pecos-selene-general-noise/tests -m slow
 ```

+The extended matrix also runs weekly and on demand in
+`.github/workflows/selene-general-noise-semantics.yml`; the workflow publishes
+the channel summary and complete pytest log as CI artifacts.
+Pull requests keep
+the deterministic and representative statistical fast lane on all supported
+platforms.

 Every behavioral case also supplies a comparison distribution.
 Before taking
 shots, the framework verifies that the circuit is sensitive enough to distinguish
 the configured channel from that comparison.
 This prevents a test from passing